aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/file-protection/encrypt-and-decrypt-ods-files/_index.md

             // Load the encrypted ODS file with the appropriate load options const workbook = new Workbook(new Uint8Array(arrayBuffer), loadOptions);

-            // Set the password to null (remove password from settings) workbook.settings.password = null;
+            // Remove the password from settings
+            workbook.settings.password = null;

             // Save the decrypted ODS file and provide download link